nem0/LumixEngine/_posts/2015-10-11-third-party-libraries-in-lumix-engine.markdown

 ---
 layout:     post
-title:      Third party libraries in Lumix Engine - part #1
+title:      Third party libraries in Lumix Engine - part 1
 date:       2015-10-11 22:04:00
 summary:    As it is a waste of time to reinvent the wheel I also used some 3rd party libraries to develop Lumix Engine.
 Here you can find out about the reasons I ended up using ImGui.
 categories: editor, GUI, library
 comments: true
 ---

-# Third party libraries in Lumix Engine - part #1

 ## Editor GUI